Brazilian identity card: Portuguese citizens

-Future

-Registro de Identidade Civil (RIC)

-Federal Law 9,454/1997 called for the merging of the federative unit-level registration systems into a unified registry.
-This will likely require merging the RG numbers with the new RIC (Registro de Identidade Civil, "Civilian Identity Registry") numbering system.
+Federal Law 9,454/1997 called for the merging of the federative unit-level registration (RG) systems into a unified, new numbering system: the Registro de Identidade Civil (Civil Identity Register); RNI).

 The Federal Police has proposed a new ID card with a standard design to go with the changes.
 The new card has security features to deter counterfeiting; the introduction of an embedded Near field communication (NFC) chip is also being considered.

-In February 2017, the Chamber of Deputies approved the project to put the new ID card into force, which would be called Identificação Civil Nacional.
+In February 2017, the Chamber of Deputies approved the project to put the new ID card into force, which would be called Identificação Civil Nacional (National Civil Identification); ICN).
 However, the draft law was put on hold for undetermined time.

-Documento Nacional de Identidade (DNI)

-On April 5, 2017, the Senate Constitution and Justice Commission approved the bill with the proposal to gather the data of the General Registry (RG), National Driver's License (CNH), Individuals Registry (CPF) and the Electoral Title in a single document.
+On April 5, 2017, the Senate Constitution and Justice Commission approved the bill with the proposal to gather the data from the states' General Registries (RG), the National Driver's License (CNH) and the Electoral Title registries, and the Physical Persons Register (CPF) in a single document.
 After approval by Congress, the law was sanctioned by former President Michel Temer on May 11, 2017, and published in the Diário Oficial da União the next day.

-The new Brazilian identity document gathers all of a citizen's information into a single document.
-However, the inclusion of the National Driver's License was banned from the original text, due to the possible need for retention by transit agencies and also the Passport, since it is a requirement of other countries as a single document.
+However, the inclusion of the National Driver's License was banned from the original text, due to the possible need for retention by transit agencies, and also the Passport, which is required to be a document of its own.

-The database is called "Identificação Civil Nacional" (ICN), while the document will be called "Documento Nacional de Identidade" (DNI).
-The responsibility for managing the data of the single document shall be the Superior Electoral Court.

-The pilot project was launched on February 5, 2018.
+The database is called Identificação Civil Nacional (National Civil Identification); ICN), while the document was initially called Documento Nacional de Identidade (National Identity Document); DNI).
+The responsibility for managing the data of the single document was mandated to the Superior Electoral Court, and the pilot project was launched on February 5, 2018.

-On February 11, 2019, the Secretary of Digital Government of the Ministry of Economy, Luis Felipe Salin Monteiro, announced the use of the CPF as a general number, as a first step for the general implementation of DNI in Brazil.
+On February 11, 2019, the Secretary of Digital Government of the Ministry of Economy, Luis Felipe Salin Monteiro, announced the use of the CPF number as the general register for the DNI.